Windows Store app marketing guidelines

 Have your app or other content available in the Windows Store, or be part of the Microsoft Affiliate Program.

-Comply with the “License to Microsoft Marks” section of the App Developer Agreement.
+If you are registered with Dev Center, comply with the “License to Microsoft Marks” section of the App Developer Agreement.

 Follow the logo usage specifications described in the Windows Store Marketing Guidelines.

 Microsoft is the sole owner of the Microsoft Marks and associated goodwill, and the sole beneficiary of the goodwill associated with your use of the Microsoft Marks.
+Microsoft may revoke this license at any time and at its sole discretion.